mhjensen/Physics321/README.md

 - Friday: Oscillations, resonances and more on damped motion,  6th homework, due February 24
 - Good reads are chapter 5 of Taylor on oscillations.
 ### Week 8, February 17-21, 2020
-- Monday: Oscillations, Fourier series
+- Monday: Oscillations, driven oscillations and resonances
-- Wednesday:  Wrapping up oscillations
+- Wednesday:  Oscillation examples and  numerical integration
-- Friday:  Start discussion of gravity and more on two-body problems, _First midterm project, due February 28, 2020_
+- Friday: Fourier series and end of oscillation chapter  _First midterm project, due March 11, 2020_
-- Good reads are chapter 5 of Taylor on oscillations.
+- Good reads are sections 5.5-5.8 of Taylor on oscillations.
 ### Week 9, February 24-28, 2020
 - Monday: Gravity and central force problems
 - Wednesday: Gravity and central force problems